qemus/qemu-arm/readme.md

   to add a virtual graphics cards to your machine that allows for higher resolutions.

 > [!NOTE]
-> Using this method your screen will stay black during the boot process, until the point where the driver is actually loaded.
+> Using this method your screen will stay black during the initial boot process, until the point where the driver is actually loaded.

 ### How do I boot Windows?